geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Darts looks of triumph on each vanquish'd fair.

-But, lo ! a maid advances o'er the plain,
+But, lo! a maid advances o'er the plain,
 Whose garb proclaims a daughter of the main.
 Fair was her form; with pearls embroider'd round,
 Her robe of snowy coral swept the ground.